Sweet Media Logo

 April 28, 202613 min read

-Google Ads Healthcare and Medicines Policy: What Healthcare Advertisers Need to Know
+Navigating Google Ads Healthcare and Medicines Policy

 A practical breakdown of the Google Ads Healthcare and Medicines Policy for behavioral health advertisers — certifications, restrictions, and compliance.